Program Overview

 Collaborative Research Environment

 Faculty members frequently co-author with current and former PhD students.
-Those articles were published in journals such as the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, Financial Management, and the American Business Law Journal.
+Those articles were published in the top finance journals such as the Journal of Finance, Journal of Financial Economics, Review of Financial Studies, and Journal of Financial and Quantitative Analysis.

 Research Topics

-Corporate governance, mergers and acquisitions, financial institutions, impact of asymmetric information on corporate finance, default risk, causes of major market movements, the impact of analysts’ guidance, and firms’ investments in workers’ health.
+Corporate governance, fintech, household finance, mergers and acquisitions, financial institutions, impact of asymmetric information on corporate finance, market microstructure, causes of major market movements, and the impact of analysts’ guidance.

 Prerequisites